-We are a biodefense company engaged in development and commercialization of medical countermeasures against biological and chemical weapons.
+We are a biodefense company engaged in the development and commercialization of medical countermeasures against biological and chemical weapons.
 We currently have five product candidates in various stages of development:

-- SparVaxTM-a second generation recombinant Protective Antigen ("rPA") anthrax vaccine, - Valortim®-a fully human monoclonal antibody for the prevention and treatment of anthrax infection, - Protexia®-which mimics a natural bioscavenger for the treatment or prevention of nerve agent poisoning by organophosphate compounds, including nerve gases and pesticides, - RypVax[TM]-a recombinant dual antigen vaccine for pneumonic and bubonic plague ("rYP"), and - a third generation rPA anthrax vaccine.
+- · SparVaxTM, a second generation recombinant protective antigen ("rPA") anthrax vaccine, - Valortim®, a fully human monoclonal antibody (an identical population of highly specific antibodies produced from a single clone) for the prevention and treatment of anthrax infection, - Protexia®, a recombinant enzyme (butyrylcholinesterase), which mimics a natural bioscavenger for the prevention or treatment of nerve agent poisoning by organophosphate compounds, including nerve gases and pesticides, - · a third generation rPA anthrax vaccine, and - · RypVax[TM], a recombinant dual antigen vaccine for pneumonic and bubonic plague ("rYP").